William Shakespeare’s London | Guide to The Bard’s former homes and haunts

 - Site of Blackfriars Theatre

 Shakespeare’s Chamberlain’s Men colleagues James and Richard Burbage bought the frater of the former Blackfriars Priory in 1596.
 After building the second Blackfriars Theatre on the site, the acting company finally started performing there in 1608.
 Shakespeare’s share in the company helped make him a very wealthy man, demonstrated by his property portfolio back in Stratford.
 Experts believe The Bard wrote The Winter’s Tale and Cymbeline for The Blackfriars stage, which was very different to The Globe.
 While the Bankside theatre was more suited to warmer seasons, the Blackfriars Theatre was more weather-proof so could be used year-round.
 Its City location attracted a wealthier crowd so the company could charge higher ticket prices.
 The Theatre eventually closed during the English Civil War and was demolished in 1655.
 Today, its location is marked by Playhouse Yard, just off Black Friars Lane.

 – Playhouse Yard, Blackfriars, City of London, EC4.
 Nearest stations: Blackfriars or City Thameslink.

 - The Gatehouse

 Although Shakespeare lived in many lodgings in the capital, there is only record of him owing one home.
 In March 1613, the poet bought the gatehouse of the former Blackfriars Priory for £140.
-The purchases deeds belong to the London Metropolitan Archives.
-Shakespeare never lived there and rented it back to Henry Walker – who he had bought it off.
+The purchase deeds belong to the London Metropolitan Archives.
+Shakespeare never lived at the property and rented it back to Henry Walker – who he had originally bought it from.
 He left to his daughter Susanna Hill in his will.
 Today, there is a plaque marking the site of the house at 5 St Andrew’s Hill, although some historians argue the actual site was the Cockpit Pub next door.

-– 5 St Andrew’s Hill, Blackfriars, City of London.
+– 5 St Andrew’s Hill, Blackfriars, City of London, EC4V.
 Nearest stations: Blackfriars or City Thameslink.